musings, ramblings, stories about bikes, cats, dope, all kinds of stuff...

 the sliding door looking out into the back yard.
 The bottle brush tree shines neon

 green, and scarlet fire in the deep late sun.
 It sings beauty for the sheer glory of life.
-I know
+I am rapt in

-a joy from the time before speech, and the days before words.
+an infant's joy, a memory from the time before speech, and the days before words.
 I feel the

 Grandmother’s love radiating from the colors of the foliage.
 This is what I